samgutentag/safewayClipper/README.md

 Place the downloaded exe file at the root of this project directory or else you wil lneed to modify safewayClipper.py to point to the location you have chosen.

-Most recently approved/tested version of the ChromeDriver is 74.0.3729.6
+Most recent supported version of the ChromeDriver is 73.0.3683.68